juanlao7/protopipe_web/neural_network_cards/layer_Embedding.md

 * **Embeddings initializer** --- [NeuralNetworkInitializer](types/NeuralNetworkInitializer)

   Initializer for the embeddings matrix.
+If not specified, then [Glorot uniform initializer](neural_network_cards/initializer_GlorotUniform) is used.

 * **Activity regularizer** --- [NeuralNetworkRegularizer](types/NeuralNetworkRegularizer)